discoverygarden/islandora_spreadsheet_ingest/README.md

 file that would work with the above sample template.

 Column headers represent variables that will be passed into the selected XSLT and must only contain characters valid in XSLT qualified names.
-Due to the nature of XSLT, all variables defined by the template are required spreadsheet column headers.
 The following spreadsheet column headers are reserved and may be required:

 <table>
   <tr>